 Almost always, I lower the mast without using the boom as a gin pole even if I raised it that way.
 A gin pole is just not usually necessary so long as the mast comes down slow enough and lands in the crutch.
 You might not want to do it that way your first few times, so here’s what it looks like using the boom as a gin pole.

 Then I tie it all down in a few minutes like shown in the first video.

 Special offer for blog followers

 Whew!
 That’s a lot of info.
 If you stuck with me through it, I really appreciate it.
 I want to thank you by offering not one, but two free bonuses to my blog followers.

 The first is the launch checklist that I use to prepare and launch Summer Dance.
-It’s two pages of details that can help make sure you don’t forget something important for your next cruise — everything from an umbrella for the first mate while she waits for me to step the mast to step-by-step instructions that you can have on deck for the gin pole method described above.
+It’s two pages of items that can help make sure you don’t forget something important for your next cruise — everything from an umbrella for the first mate while she waits for you to step the mast to step-by-step instructions that you can have on deck for the gin pole method described above.
 Use it as a starting point to add and remove items to make your own checklist.